-CONS3RT has implemented virtual graphics processing unit (vGPU) and graphics processing unit (GPU) capabilities to support select users that require additional resources for graphical or computational intensive applications.
+CONS3RT has implemented virtual Graphics Processing Unit (vGPU) capabilities to support those users who require additional resources for graphical- or computational-intensive applications.

 Capacity & Availability

 If your organization has purchased vGPU capabilities via CONS3RT, the ability to attach a vGPU to a specific CONS3RT system is self-service!
 Please keep in mind the number of supported vGPU instances at a given time and ensure that any users deploying vGPU-enabled systems understand the available GPU types and drivers available in their selected cloud.

 CONS3RT Team Managers can view the total number of vGPUs available to their team.
 If additional resources are required beyond what is currently visible, please contact support.

 CONS3RT Project Owners can view the total number of vGPUs available to their team, and can also set Project specific limits under Manage and the Project Limits header as shown.

 Like other CONS3RT Project-specific limits, these limits are most useful when there are multiple projects in a single team, and the Team Manager or Project Owner wants to prevent a single project from consuming the entire team’s resources.

 Project Owners can also check the “unlimited” checkbox next to each GPU type to allow unrestricted use of team resources.

 Any CONS3RT user can build a vGPU-enabled system in CONS3RT by checking the Requires vGPU box under the Additional Capabilities header during initial system creation.
 Checking this box will present the user with a dropdown menu from which they can select the GPU type.